openhab/openhab-addons/bundles/org.openhab.binding.siemenshvac/README.md

 - Consult the different parameters of your system, like temperature, current heating mode, water temperature, and many more.
 - Modify the functioning mode of your device: temperature set point, heating mode, and others.

+OZW672 gateway support many different languages (about 16).
+The binding should work ok with all language choice, but is currently test more thoroughly for French and English language.
+If you use other language, and find some issues, you can report them on the OpenHab forum.

 ## Supported Things

 Support many different things as the thing type is handle by autodiscovery.